What happens to a dream deferred?

 So much for that unfinished exodus from ignorance, obscurantism and illusion referred to rather suspiciously today as the Enlightenment; while war and potential nuclear conflict, global organized crime and terrorism, sectarian violence, economic exploitation, famine, plague, pandemic and severe environmental damage overshadows, threatens and darkens what precious little light there is.

-Not long ending what is universally agreed to be the bloodiest and most destructive century in human history and still early on into the new millennium, with little new hope but much foreboding, with issues so pressing, so urgent, so grave and divisive the world can barely discuss them let alone address and resolve them, where does progress come from?
+Only twenty years past what is universally agreed to have been the bloodiest and most destructive century in human history and two decades into the new millennium, with little new hope but much foreboding, with issues so pressing, so urgent, so grave and divisive the world can barely discuss them let alone address and resolve them, where does progress come from?
 To dream is not enough and does little to satisfy the deepest longings of a soul for the means to see that new landfall on the horizon.Previous

 But in a world of realpolitik, dreaming is little more than a fools game for those who keep their idealism within the limits which any culture allows for questioning, expression and change.
 Any hope of realizing the greatest of civilized goals from within existing political realities is just so much smoke and mirrors.
 Transforming the materialist status quo remains an unfathomable conundrum for minds which continue to imagine and dream of something greater, the means which remain a mystery to those who against the stream remain inspired by the vision.